Tours, Attractions, and Things To Do in Istanbul

 Bus and tram

-Buses in Istanbul are operated by Istanbul Metropolitan Municipality (İstanbul Büyükşehir Belediyesi, İBB).
+Buses in Istanbul are operated by the Istanbul Metropolitan Municipality (İstanbul Büyükşehir Belediyesi, İBB).
 There are nearly 500 routes that run every 10-15 minutes.
-You won’t find a map inside a bus, so it’s wise to get one at the bus terminal.
+You will not find a map inside a bus, so it is wise to get one at the bus terminal.
 Besides, the Metropolitan Municipality webpage provides essential information on all lines and their timetable.

-Visitors in Istanbul should purchase an Istanbulkart card or a limited purchase ticket to ride buses, trams, metros, and ferries.
-The former is the best option because it is cheaper than one-time rides and reloadable at bus and metro stops.
+Visitors to Istanbul should purchase an Istanbulkart card or a limited-use ticket to ride buses, trams, metros, and ferries.
+The former is the best option because it is cheaper than one-time rides and can be reloaded at bus and metro stops.

-The tram T1 (Bağcılar-Kabataş) line will take adventurers to major sightseeing portions like the Galata Tower and the Hagia Sophia.
-T3 on the Asian side (Kadıköy-Moda) is known as a tourist tram, while NT on the European side passes the Istiklal Street from Taksim Square to Tunel.
-The tram network map can be found on the Metro Istanbul’s website.
+The T1 tram line (Bağcılar-Kabataş) will take adventurers to major sights such as the Galata Tower and Hagia Sophia.
+T3 on the Asian side (Kadıköy-Moda) is known as the tourist tram, while Istanbul’s Nostalgic Train on the European side, T3, runs along Istiklal Street from Taksim Square to Tünel.
+The tram network map can be found on Metro Istanbul’s website.

 Metro

-Metro Red Line (M1a) takes tourists from the Atatürk Airport to Zeytinburnu, where they can hop on the T1 tram to get to the historical area.
+The Metro Red Line (M1a) takes tourists from Atatürk Airport to Zeytinburnu, where they can hop on the T1 tram to reach the historical area.
 The Green Line (M2) and M6 connect the historical Fatih area with Sarıyer on the European side of Istanbul.
 While travelling in the city, be sure to download the Istanbul Metro Map to your phone to navigate the system: https://www.inat.fr/metro/istanbul/

 Marmaray Line